ALF-eV/Association/DE-RSE-Proposal.md

 We can think about whether we want any other contribution towards DE-RSE from the project.

 ##  Funding
-Within the public German research sector it can be difficult to bring deliver funds from outside parties to the software projects that have applied for them.
+Within the public German research sector it can be difficult to deliver funds from outside parties to the software projects that have applied for them.
 We intend to change that by providing a repository of fundable software projects as well as a directory of able developers and bridge the institutional gap via